 About

-Meanda Books is the imprint for books (hardbacks, paperbacks, ebooks, and audio books) by the author, Tracey Warr.
+Meanda Books is the imprint for books by the author, Tracey Warr.
 The books are in a range of genres, including medieval historical fiction, eco/speculative fiction, and art writing.

 Tracey Warr was born in London and lives in a small village in southern France, near Toulouse, where she is surrounded by medieval castles and spectacular landscapes and riverscapes.
 She also spent several years living in southwest Wales.
 She is a keen, slow, river swimmer; a voracious reader of history books and fiction; and a gleeful grandmother.